AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/unit-testing.md

     Note that this test does NOT fail because we never defined a `name` property in the mock JSON, that will cause the test to fail however the test execution hasn't gotten to that point!
 This test fails due to a `NullPointerException` on the byline object itself.

-1. In the [Reviewing BylineImpl.java](#reviewing-bylineimpl-java) video above, we discuss how if `@PostConstruct init()` throws an exception it prevents the Sling Model from instantiating, and that is what's happening here.
+1. In the `BylineImpl.java`, if `@PostConstruct init()` throws an exception it prevents the Sling Model from instantiating, and causing that Sling Model object to be null.

     ```java
     @PostConstruct